 As in welding, brazing makes use of heat and a filler metal to join metals.
-However brazing differs from welding by using a broad heat (rather than the concentrated heat of a welding electrode) to raise the joint temperature to lower then the melting point of the base materials, but higher than that of the filler metal.
+Brazing differs from welding by using a broad heat (rather than the concentrated heat of a welding electrode) to raise the joint temperature to lower then the melting point of the base materials, but higher than that of the filler metal.

 The metallurgical bond formed in this process results in high joint strength, often exceeding that of the base materials.
-Also, the lower temperature used versus welding can help maintain base metal properties and reduce distortion, which is especially useful with thinner material sections.
+The lower temperature used versus welding can help maintain base metal properties and reduce distortion, which is especially useful with thinner material sections.